Analyzing Code Chain New Continent (NASDAQ:CCNC) and BAIYU (NASDAQ:BYU)

-BAIYU (NASDAQ:BYU – Get Free Report) and Code Chain New Continent (NASDAQ:CCNC – Get Free Report) are both small-cap retail/wholesale companies, but which is the superior stock?
-We will contrast the two companies based on the strength of their risk, profitability, earnings, dividends, valuation, analyst recommendations and institutional ownership.
+Code Chain New Continent (NASDAQ:CCNC – Get Free Report) and BAIYU (NASDAQ:BYU – Get Free Report) are both small-cap business services companies, but which is the better stock?
+We will contrast the two companies based on the strength of their institutional ownership, risk, valuation, profitability, analyst recommendations, earnings and dividends.

 Analyst Ratings

-This is a breakdown of recent recommendations and price targets for BAIYU and Code Chain New Continent, as reported by MarketBeat.
+This is a breakdown of current ratings and recommmendations for Code Chain New Continent and BAIYU, as reported by MarketBeat.com.

 |Sell Ratings